One of the most frustrating gigs I ever bid on was a project for a local university.

 Anytime you’re writing a proposal, you’re responding to an RFP.
 If someone calls you about a project, they have a request for [a] proposal.
 But the RFPs I’m referencing in this article are written documents that are sent to a number of different companies (vendors), or posted to a directory of some sort.

-Some companies, especially larger firms and government agencies, require that any outside vendor be recruited through via a public RFP process.
+Some companies, especially larger firms and government agencies, require that any outside vendor be recruited via a public RFP process.
 This is done to keep costs low and with an air of fairness.
 The idea being that the people in charge of a project can’t spend their budget on their brother-in-laws company or a golf buddy.

 The mistake I made, and the mistake many consultants make when responding to an RFP, is that they treat it like any old proposal.
 They get creative.
 They get personal.
 They don’t play by the rules.

-Because a RFP typically gets a bunch of responses, often these RFPs are structured and require that responses follow the specified structure.
+Because an RFP typically gets a bunch of responses, often these RFPs are structured and require that responses follow the specified structure.
 You might have the best, most badass proposal in the world — but the people vetting these proposals want to shorten the stack of proposals on their desk.
 They love throwing out otherwise solid proposals on technicalities.

 The people who need the project don’t always write the RFP